 That’s not the case with flexible foam interfacing.
 It can be scrunched, squished, and crushed and will bounce right back.
 When you stand the bag upright, it holds its shape.

 Flexible foam interfacing is made for bags, fabric baskets, or Tiny Town Totes that need to stand on their own.
 A perfect example is this cosmetics bag.
 Normally, I would have to stuff this bag to stage it for a photo.
 That’s not the case with flexible foam interfacing.
 The bag is empty and sitting on its own.
 Imagine how practical this is for travel.
 You can squish it up to fit into a suitcase and then the bag bounces right back to its shape when you set it on a counter.

 Overall, flexible foam interfacing gives your bag and tote projects a more professional finish.

 For Bags and More

 Flexible foam interfacing also works great on small quilted projects such as this flat zipper bag.
 It doesn’t need to stand up, but the foam interfacing makes it soft and extremely lightweight.
 This bag is one of my favorites for carrying supplies to a class because it folds and squishes for travel, then bounces back to its shape as soon as I take it out to use.
-If you want to make this simple bag, the pattern is available at Fat Quarter Shop.
+If you want to make this simple bag, the pattern is available here.

-I also used flexible foam to make the cover for my Quilter’s Planner with this pattern from ByAnnie.com.
+I also used flexible foam to make the cover for my Quilter’s Planner.
 The foam interfacing protects my planner but is still lightweight.
-FYI – this pattern isn’t only for making planner covers.
-There are notebook and binder options, making it an ideal gift.
-You could even do some fancy quilting on the cover to make it personal.

 Things to Love About Flexible Foam Interfacing